-pick at least three
+Remember to pick at least three exercises from each category.

 How to 'Build your own' workout

 Look at the exercise images shown on the following pages and pick three from each of the cardio, mobility and strength categories.
 This will help to create a balanced workout, improving your overall fitness, while still focusing on the areas that are important to you.
 We've given you an example below of how you might do this, but the choice of exercises is up to you.